 Andy Warhol’s Women in Revolt

-Candy Darling went on to star in Women in Revolt, another one of Warhol’s productions that was directed by Paul Morrissey.
+Candy Darling went on to star in Women in Revolt, another one of Warhol’s productions that were directed by Paul Morrissey.
 Candy shared the spotlight with two other trans women who had come into Warhol’s Silver Studio, Jackie Curtis and Holly Woodlawn.

 The movie was made in 1970-71 when the Women’s Liberation Movement was on the rise, gaining a broad audience of supporters as well as critics.
 Women in Revolt was made as a satirical piece towards the Women’s Movement at the time.
 Perhaps it was only appropriate that three of the most prominent trans women at the time should star in such a film.